+Compare line 16 for all programs in each revenue object to Form 01R revenues.

+Form CAT Entitlements Compare line 1 to audited prior year restricted balance for each program.
 Compare line 9 for all programs in each revenue object to Form 01R revenues.
 Determine whether total of line 13 for all programs is included in the Form 01 legally restricted balances in the fund balance.